 - The location that marks the exact area in which the person has to appear to receive the message, e.g. only nearby your store

 - Time, e.g. only between 9 am and 5 pm when our store is open

 - Purchasing power, e.g. only people with high purchasing power

 - Segments, e.g. frequent shopper, music fan, car seeker, sports fan, travel fan and much more

 This kind of hyper-targeting is beneficial for specific campaigns.
-Let’s see it on an example – if you run an electronics shop and want to let people know about a new discount, you have a few options.
-You can send messages to people, from your “technology fan” segment, reach people that are nearby your shop, or you can combine both these options.
+Let’s see it as an example – if you run an electronics shop and want to let people know about a new discount, you have a few options.
+You can send messages to people from your “technology fan” segment, reach people that are nearby your shop, or you can combine both of these options.
 The last combination can bring you excellent results!